tomaszzarzeczny/Investor/README.md

    - *Productivity Growth*: Productivity growth has minimal direct impact on cash holdings.
    - *Debt Levels*: High levels of debt can increase financial risk, making cash a more attractive option during times of heightened economic instability.
    - *Global Trade State*: Changes in global trade conditions may indirectly affect investor sentiment and confidence in holding cash.
+   - *Unemployment*: Cash provides liquidity and stability during times of economic uncertainty, irrespective of unemployment levels.
    - *Monetary Policy*: Cash holdings offer stability during periods of tight monetary policy when interest rates are rising, as they can be quickly deployed into higher-yielding assets when opportunities arise.

 6. **Cryptocurrencies**: